codinggujaratweb/Create-Responsive-ice-cream-Website/README.md

 💼 Connect with me on LinkedIn: https://www.linkedin.com/in/amanayak/ <br>
 📸 Follow me on Instagram: https://instagram.com/codinggujarat/<br>

-💙 Join the channel to see more videos like this. https://www.youtube.com/@codingcg<br>
+💙 Join the channel to see more videos like this.<br> https://www.youtube.com/@codingcg<br>
 https://www.youtube.com/@CodingGujarat<br>